Idaho Bills

 34 – 0

-Adds to existing law to provide for department oversight for residential care facilities, licensing requirements, facility documentation requirements, and the youth bill of rights.
+Adds to existing law to provide for the checking of wolf traps.

 Amends and adds to existing law to establish provisions regarding submission by a covered entity for fingerprint screening.